Alligator/jqawk/README.md

 - `$` is the current item in the array
 - `$index` is the array index of that item

+and, if the input is an object:

+- `$` is the value of the current key/value pair
+- `$key` is the key

 If the input is not an array jqawk sets one variable: